probablykasper/vidl/README.md

 4. Run `poetry install` to install Python package dependencies.
 4. Make sure your `download_path` is set in `vidl/config.json`.

-For VSCode to detect the Python virtual environment that Poetry creates, I ran `poetry config settings.virtualenvs.in-project true`.
-This command makes Poetry create your Python virtual environment inside the project folder.
-Now, you can set the `python.pythonPath` setting to `${workspaceFolder}/.venv/bin/python` in your workspace settings (or global if you want this to be the default).
+I recommend running `poetry config settings.virtualenvs.in-project true`.
+This command makes Poetry create your Python virtual environment inside the project folder, so you'll be able to easily delete it.
+Additionally, it lets VSCode's Python extension detect the virtual environment if you set the `python.pythonPath` setting to `${workspaceFolder}/.venv/bin/python` in your workspace (or global) settings.

 ### Running
+Run `poetry run python vidl`.

+To test the package, you can run `poetry develop`.
+This adds the `vidl` package itself to the virtual environment, including the CLI executable.
+This means you can simply type `poetry run vidl`.

-Run `poetry run vidl`.
-Alternatively you can run `poetry shell` to enter into the virtual environment's own CLI, then run `vidl` as you normally would.
+As an alternative to `poetry run <command>`, you can run `poetry shell` to enter the virtual environment's bash CLI, and then run your command on it's own.

 # ToDo
 - For future config possibilities, replace options like `--no-md` with `--md` and `--!md`.
 Maybe call it `defaults` instead of `config`?